 Lunch: At a Mendocino restaurant, we’ll order from the menu as we mix and mingle with local folks.

 Afternoon: Next, we walk to the Ford House Museum and Visitor Center, situated in Mendocino Headlands State Park that wraps around the town with walking trails and beautiful views of the ocean and rugged coastline.
 View exhibits about the early settlement era including a scale model of the town as it was in 1890.
 The overall harmony of the streetscapes and the consistency of the historic townscape are thanks to the foresight of citizens who in 1971 got their town included on the National Register of Historic Places.
 One of the earliest district nominations in California, this helped preserve and acknowledge the importance of Mendocino, a place that figured importantly in the development and the economy of the Redwood coast following statehood.
 We then head out on a naturalist-led walking field trip into the Mendocino Headlands to learn about the area’s natural and cultural history and observe native flora and fauna.
 A pleasant walk takes us back to the hotel.

 Evening: Chinese immigrants began arriving in the early 1850s and later erected the first traditional Chinese temple in what became their hometown.
 We will learn about Mendocino's Chinese history from a local college instructor who will talk about her own family history and the foundation of the Temple of Kwan Tai, also known as a “joss house.”

-Activity note: Walking distances to Ford House, Fire Dept and Temple are 1-4 blocks one way; paved and uneven surfaces.
+Activity note: Walking distances to Ford House, Fire Department and Temple are 1-4 blocks one way; paved and uneven surfaces.

 Breakfast: At the hotel.